arup-group/pam/README.md

 (i) **Parse** input data (eg travel diary) to household and person Activity Plans

-(ii) **Modify** the Activity Plans for new social and government policy scenarios (eg remove education activities for non key workers households)
+(ii) **Modify** the Activity Plans for new social and government policy scenarios (eg remove education activities for non key worker households)

 (iii) **Output** to useful formats for activity based models or regular transport models